King vulture: Feeding

-to include many of the abundant sloths (Choloepus/Bradypus) whose combined ranges coincide largely with that of this vulture, but elsewhere it has adapted well to domestic livestock.
-Principally a carrion eater, there are isolated reports of it killing and eating injured animals, newborn calves and small lizards.
+to be included are many of the abundant sloths (Choloepus/Bradypus) whose combined ranges coincide largely with that of this vulture, but elsewhere it has adapted well to domestic livestock.
+Principally a carrion eater, there are isolated reports of it killing and eating injured animals, newborn calves, and small lizards.
 Although it locates food by vision, the role smell has in how it specifically finds carrion has been debated.
 Consensus has been that it does not detect odours, and instead follows the smaller turkey and greater yellow-headed vultures, which do have a sense of smell, to a carcass, but a 1991 study demonstrated that the king vulture could find carrion in the forest without the aid of other vultures, suggesting that it locates food using an olfactory sense.
 The king vulture primarily eats carrion found in the forest, though it is known to venture onto nearby savannas in search of food.
 Once it has found a carcass, the king vulture displaces the other vultures because of its large size and strong bill.
 However, when it is at the same kill as the larger Andean condor, the king vulture always defers to it.
 Using its bill to tear, it makes the initial cut in a fresh carcass.
 This allows the smaller, weaker-beaked vultures, which can not open the hide of a carcass, access to the carcass after the king vulture has fed.
 The vulture's tongue is rasp-like, which allows it to pull flesh off of the carcass's bones.
 Generally, it only eats the skin and harder parts of the tissue of its meal.
 The king vulture has also been recorded eating fallen fruit of the moriche palm when carrion is scarce in Bolívar state, Venezuela.

 Conservation

 This bird is a species of least concern to the IUCN, with an estimated range of 14 e6km2 and between 10,000 and 100,000 wild individuals.
 However, there is evidence that suggests a decline in population, though it is not significant enough to cause it to be listed.
 This decline is due primarily to habitat destruction and poaching.
-Although distinctive, its habit of perching in tall trees and flying at altitude render it difficult to monitor.
+Although distinctive, its habit of perching in tall trees and flying at high altitudes renders it difficult to monitor.